Data generation

 CREATE TABLE table_with_id AS

-SELECT ROW_NUMBER() OVER (ORDER BY 1) AS id, * FROM table_without_id;
+select row_number() OVER (ORDER BY 1) as id, * FROM table_without_id;

 ALTER TABLE table_with_id ADD PRIMARY KEY (id);